 ‘never’ - the child group’s associated separator is expected

-‘trailingEmpty’ – if the child group is potentially trailing, has zero-length and it is actually trailing, its separator MAY appear or not.
+‘trailingEmpty’ – if the child group is potentially trailing, has zero-length and it is actually trailing, its separator may appear or not.
 Additional separators are not expected.

-‘trailingEmptyStrict’ – if the child group is potentially trailing, has zero-length and it is actually trailing, its separator MAY NOT appear.
+‘trailingEmptyStrict’ – if the child group is potentially trailing, has zero-length and it is actually trailing, its separator must not appear.

-‘anyEmpty’ – if the child group has zero-length its separator MAY NOT appear.
+‘anyEmpty’ – if the child group has zero-length its separator must not appear.

 Unparsing Sequence Groups with Separators